 - When a trustworthy tree removal company is removing a tree, the climbers wear specialized boot spurs with intimidatingly sharp spikes that penetrate through the bark and into the wood to help stabilize the climber.
 These spikes are so invasive they are not used for pruning trees.

-- Each climber wears a serious harness with a series of carabiners and d-ring attachment points to ensure the utmost safety for any situation that could occur.
+- Each climber wears a serious harness with a series of carabiners and d-ring attachment points to be prepared for any situation that could occur.

-- If you have a very tall tree to remove or cut down a crane may need to be brought in to properly and safely remove large tree pieces from great heights.
+- If you have a very tall tree to remove or cut down a crane may need to be brought in to properly remove large tree pieces from great heights.

 - A tree crane is outfitted with an on-board computer to let the operator know the weight load, boom angle, length, and rated capacity to aid in preventing accidents like the crane tipping over.